 Augustus Jules Luck (de Luc) was an explorer and gold prospector in Western Australia in the late 19th century.

 It is believed that Luck was born on 23 May 1867 in Alsace, France to Jacques de Luc, a government employee, and Eve Hunsicker.
-It is not known when he arrived in Australia.
-He is believed to have been a Legionnaire, however, D.W.
-Carnegie, with whom he spent a lot of time, writes of him as being in the French Navy, and there exists a photo of him as a private in ‘A’ company, 1st.
-Battalion, Victorian Rifles in 1887.
-Due to his experience with camels in Algeria he was recruited for a survey and exploration north of Madura in 1888.
+It is not known when he arrived in Australia although he records that he was in Melbourne in early 1888.
+He is believed to have been a Legionnaire, however, Carnegie writes of him as being in the French Navy.

 Luck is credited with teaching explorer David Wynford Carnegie the bushmanship that enabled him to lead his expedition from Coolgardie to Halls Creek and return (1896–97), a journey of over 5000 kilometres and thirteen months in the desert which Carnegie describes in his book Spinifex and Sand.

-After his work with Carnegie, Luck went back to Victoria and married.
+After his work with Carnegie, Luck went back to Victoria and married Emma Bees at Footscary.
 He was 27.
 He returned to WA and worked as a loco driver on the Perseverance Mine at Boulder.
 After leaving the goldfields he took up a farm at Southern Cross.
 He later built a house in Victoria Park that was resumed for construction of the Causeway Bridge.

-Luck died on 13 August 1958 and was buried at Kalgoorlie.3
+Luck died on 13 August 1958 and was buried at Kalgoorlie.

 Other Possible Routes